delta-io/delta-sharing/CONTRIBUTING.md

    2. address the issue
    3. add tests
    4. add documentation
-3. mention a committer (@tmnd1991, @erond) and ask for a review
+3. mention a committer (@tmnd1991) and ask for a review

-# General advice
+# IDE setup

-Under .vscode/extension.json we keep suggested vscode extensions.
+To get started with Whitefox development, you only need a JDK > 17 installed.
+Since the project is managed with Gradle, any IDE that works with Gradle v8.3 will be a good fit.
+We internally use IntelliJ IDEA Community Edition.

 # Protocol